khandrish/eden/client/README.md

 # ExMUD (exmud)

-A framework for the creation and management of MUDs.
+A framework for the building, management, and hosting of MUDs.

 ## Install the dependencies
 ```bash